There are more than 375 students enrolled in grades K4-5.

 In grades 1-5, we offer an accelerated program and flexible grouping.
 In lower elementary, students are placed in clusters and have a main academic teacher.
 In upper elementary, students are placed in a homeroom and will attend a math and reading class that meets their needs.

 Our K4 and K5 classes visit the Fab Lab, while our students in grades 1-5 go to the Wonder Room.
 Students participate in science and math labs.
 Problem solving skills and creativity are strengthened as students collaborate in these elementary science labs.

 Students are tested annually using the TerraNova Achievement Test.
 Teachers will also administer benchmark testing three times per year as we monitor growth and identify any possible gaps.
 Parents are invited to meet with the teachers to discuss progress.

 Students with mild learning disabilities are assisted by certified teachers in the Special Programs Department.

 K4 – 5th grade students participate in a variety of activities that promote learning including field trips, centers, and performances.
 There are opportunities for enrichment through ACSI activities including the science fair, math olympics, spelling bee, art, and band and choral festivals.
 Children enjoy Grandparents Day and look forward to Creation Care Week and Elementary Olympics each year!
-Upper elementary students have the opportunity to participate in band, chorus, and chimes.
-K5 and first graders are welcome to participate in piano lab.
+Upper elementary students have the opportunity to participate in band and chorus.
+K5 and first graders are welcome to participate in group lessons in the piano lab.
 Private lessons are offered to children starting in the 2nd grade.
 Chess is offered as enrichment programs after school.
 Many students enjoy our fall Flag Football league.
 Students in fourth and fifth grades may try out for the elementary archery team.